Quentin Ndjantou

 Quentin Ndjantou Mbitcha (born 23 July 2007) is a French professional footballer who plays as a forward, left winger, and attacking midfielder for club Paris Saint-Germain.

 Early life

 Quentin Ndjantou Mbitcha was born on 23 July 2007 in Arpajon, Essonne.

 Club career

 After coming through RC Arpajonnais, Paris FC, and US Villejuif, Ndjantou joined the youth ranks of Paris Saint-Germain (PSG) in 2020.
 With the club's under-19 squad, he won consecutive Championnat National U19 titles in 2024 and 2025.
 On 28 July 2025, Ndjantou signed his first professional contract with PSG, a deal until 30 June 2028.
 On 17 September 2025, he scored a hat-trick in a 5–1 UEFA Youth League win over Atalanta.

-On 28 September 2025, Ndjantou made his professional debut for Paris Saint-Germain in a 2–0 Ligue 1 win over Auxerre.
+On 27 September 2025, Ndjantou made his professional debut for Paris Saint-Germain in a 2–0 Ligue 1 win over Auxerre.
 On 1 October, he made his UEFA Champions League debut as a substitute in a 2–1 win away to Barcelona.
+He made his first Champions League start in a 5–3 win over Tottenham Hotspur on 26 November, contributing an assist.
+Later that year, on 13 December, he scored his first goal for the club in a 3–2 away win over Metz.